GiannisKav/cookiecutter-template/{{cookiecutter.project_name}}/README.md

 export UV_INDEX_INTERNAL_PASSWORD=<YOUR_PERSONAL_ACCESS_TOKEN>
 export UV_INDEX_INTERNAL_USERNAME=<ANY_NON_EMPTY_STRING>
 ```
+{%- endif %}

 {%- if cookiecutter.ci_tool != "none" %}
 ## Package Releases

-Releases are managed automatically by the CI pipeline.
-When changes are merged to the main branch, the pipeline will create a new version tag and publish the package.
 {%- if cookiecutter.ci_tool == "github_actions" %}

-### CI Setup - GitHub Actions

-You need to add a repository secret for package publishing:

-1. Go to your repository on GitHub
-2. Navigate to Settings > Secrets and variables > Actions
-3. Click "New repository secret"
-4. Name: `UV_PUBLISH_TOKEN`
-5. Value: Your package repository access token
-6. Click "Add secret"
-{%- endif %}
+Releases are managed automatically by GitHub Actions.
+When changes are merged to the main branch, the pipeline will:

+1. Create and push a new version tag
+2. Make the package available for Git-based installation

+The package can then be installed directly from GitHub using the command shown in the installation section.
-{%- if cookiecutter.ci_tool == "azure_pipelines" %}
+{%- elif cookiecutter.ci_tool == "azure_pipelines" %}
+Releases are managed automatically by Azure Pipelines.
+When changes are merged to the main branch, the pipeline will:

+1. Create a new version tag
+2. Build the package
+3. Publish the package to your Azure Artifacts Feed

 ### CI Setup - Azure Pipelines